rmarquis/rmarquis.github.io/pages/wsl.md

 ## Install WSL

-### Enable Virtual Machine Platform
+### Enable Virtualization

-Ensure the `Virtual Machine Platform` optional component is enabled and that virtualization is enabled in the BIOS.
+Ensure that virtualization is enabled in the BIOS and that the `Windows Subsystem for Linux` optional component is enabled.

+    > Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 ### Install WSL